openwisp/netjsongraph.js/README.md

   The zoom level at which more nodes are loaded from the server when the total number of nodes are greater than `maxPointsFetched`.
 These nodes are loaded based on the geographic extent of the map.

+- `clustering`

+  **Default**: `false`

+  Whether to enable clustering of nodes or not.
+You can also set it `true` to enable it.

+- `clusteringThreshold`

+  **Default**: `100`

+  The threshold of clustering.
+When the number of nodes is greater than this value, the clustering will be enabled.

+- `disableClusteringAtLevel`

+  **Default**: `8`

+  The zoom level at which clustering is disabled.
+When the zoom level is greater than this value, all the clusters will be expanded.

+- `clusterRadius`

+  **Default**: `80`

+  The maximum radius that a cluster will cover.
+Decreasing will make more, smaller clusters and vice versa.

 - `dealDataByWorker`

   The url to the worker file if you want to deal the data by a worker.